The Intersection Between Computers and Humans Inspire Rudxane NFTs

 Started playing with NFTs around 2018 (Cryptokitties) for a short period and came back in summer 2021 again.

-The artist was minting very early in the FxHash generative marketplace.
-So early that his Bingo collection was the 5th ever minted series.
+Rudxane was one of the FxHash early adopters, so early that his Bingo collection was the 5th ever minted series.

 “Bingo is a series of 500 randomly generated "bingo" cards.
 Language unknown.”